The good and the bad of event bus in event sourcing

 }

+As you can see, the shipping aggregate is a child aggregate of the order aggregate.
+To make this work, we need to add the #[ChildAggregate] attribute to the property.
 The child aggregate handles its own events and can be used in the same way as the root aggregate.
+We have achieved a more structured and easier-to-understand code.

 Let us know what you think about this feature.